LauraMarott/SocialGraphs/BasicStats.md

   <img src="./images/genres_bar.png" width="500" alt="Genre frequency"/>
 </figure>

+The plot shows a very dominating top 4 which indicates that all movies can be categorised as either drama, comedy, thriller or action.
+If the movies were only allowed one genre, this picture might be very different.

 ### Budget and Income

 A scatter plot is made to investigate the relationship between the budget and the income for the movies: